-If you have a previous installation of Business Process Monitor 4.5.2 or earlier, or Topaz Agent, on the host machine, then it is recommended that you uninstall the previous installation before installing Business Process Monitor 7.50.

-If you were previously using Business Process Monitor 4.5.2 or later, the uninstall process saves the configuration settings on the machine for the new installation.
-For details on uninstalling, see "Uninstalling Business Process Monitor/Topaz Agent" on page 37.

-If you have Business Process Monitor 5.0 or later installed on the host machine, upgrading to Business Process Monitor 7.50 requires you to uninstall the previous version of Business Process Monitor, but provides the option of retaining the existing configuration settings.

-During a new installation (with no saved configuration settings), you specify if you want the data collection mechanism used by Business Process Monitor to run as the system (root) user or as a specific user.
-Running Business Process Monitor as a specific user may be necessary to enable Business Process Monitor to access monitored machines on your network.
+- ➤ You can upgrade to Business Process Monitor 8.02 from Business Process Monitor 6.5 or later.
+To upgrade to Business Process Monitor 8.02 from a version of Business Process Monitor earlier than 6.5, first upgrade to Business Process Monitor 6.5 or later, and then to Business Process Monitor 8.02. - ➤ Upgrading to Business Process Monitor 8.02 requires you to uninstall the previous version of Business Process Monitor, but provides the option of retaining the existing configuration settings. - ➤ If you change the HP Business Availability Center machine to which a Business Process Monitor connects (for example, if you use staging during a Business Availability Center upgrade) you must redirect the Business Process Monitor to the new machine.
+For details, see "Component and Data Upgrade and Limitations" in the HP Business Availability Center Deployment Guide PDF. - ➤ During a new installation (with no saved configuration settings), you specify if you want the data collection mechanism used by Business Process Monitor to run as the system (root) user or as a specific user.
+Running it as a specific user limits access to resources, settings, and applications located on the local machine.
+(This may not be true for resources located on remote machines, where a specific user may have different privileges than the local system user.)
 Note that after installation, you can configure this setting from within Business Process Monitor Admin.
-For details, see "Running the Whole Business Process Monitor as a Specific User/System User" on page 73.
-Note: Users with advanced knowledge of HP Business Availability Center can install Business Process Monitor using a silent installation procedure.
-For details, see "Running a Silent Installation" on page 31.

-Note: For last-minute technical and troubleshooting information for Business Process Monitor, refer to the readme file available in:

-- ► the release download area, for Web delivery versions. - the HP Software Product Manuals site on the HP Software Support Web site (h20230.www2.hp.com/selfsolve/manuals). - the root directory on the HP Business Availability Center DVD, for versions delivered on DVD.
+For details, see "Running the Whole Business Process Monitor as a Specific User/System User" on page 118. - ➤ Users with advanced knowledge of HP Business Availability Center can install Business Process Monitor using a silent installation procedure.
+For details, see "Running a Silent Installation" on page 62. - ➤ For last-minute technical and troubleshooting information for Business Process Monitor, refer to the readme file available in: - ► the release download area, for Web delivery versions. - ➤ the HP Software Product Manuals site on the HP Software Support Web site (h20230.www2.hp.com/selfsolve/manuals).
+To enter the site, you must log in with your HP Passport ID. - ➤ the root directory on the HP Business Availability Center DVD, for versions delivered on DVD.